Joshua-bayya/Demand-forecasting/README.md

 # Demand Forecasting by Product and Store Tier

 To analyze sales performance, pricing strategy, promotional effectiveness, and store-wise variation across 5 FMCG product categories.
-This project focuses on demand forecasting, price sensitivity modeling, and retail merchandising strategies
+This project focuses on understanding how price and promotions affect demand & Predict future demand volumes

 ## Dataset Overview
 **Dataset**: Breakfast at the Frat (524,950 rows across 156 weeks)